kamilezakareviciute/Land-use-mapping-using-satellite-data/README.md

 from sklearn.metrics import accuracy_score
 from sklearn._config import get_config, set_config
 import numpy as np

+#A total of 3 decision tree models are created for further analysis:
+#First - features NDVI from year 2021 and is used to classify landuse types in one town - Jonava only;
+#Second - features NDVI dataset that has been run trough Savitzky-Golay filter, that iliminates NDVI noise trough use of averages.
+Used to classify landuse types on one town Jonava in 2021;
+#Third - uses monthly NDVI values of 2021 Jonava.
+Is used to classify landuse types in two towns - Jonava and Kėdainiai in years 2021 and 2022.

+#FIRST MODEL

 #Importing data sets for decision tree training and final classification.
 Adjust directories accordingly
 dataset_for_model_learning =pd.read_csv(r"\NDVI_for_model_training_JONAVA_2021.csv")